pzh97/w2v_ccoha/README.md

 2. The output of main.py is a .csv file, which includes the cosine similarity of the same word from these two different corpora.
 The trained vectors of these two corpora will also be outputed in the .npy files.

 3. The training process takes roughly three minutes.
 And the results may vary because each time you run the code, it trains the vectors from the scratch.
-If you want to the results (i.e. cosine similarity) to be consistent, please place a hashtag in the beginning of the code in line 8.
+If you want the results (i.e. cosine similarity) to be consistent, please place a hashtag in the beginning of the code in line 8.

 ```
 line 8: #w2v_model1.save(outpath)